Is Rainwater Better for Plants?

 During thunderstorms, lightning helps convert nitrogen in the atmosphere into forms plants can use.
 Tiny amounts of this nitrogen are carried to the ground in rainfall.

-It’s not a substitute for fertilizer, but it’s one reason gardens often seem to “wake up” after a storm.
+It's not a substitute for fertilizer, but it may be one reason gardens often seem to "wake up" after a good storm.

 How Much Rain Do Plants Need?

-Most lawns and gardens do best with about 1 inch of water per week, either from rainfall or supplemental watering.
-Some vegetables and container plants may need more during hot weather.
+Most lawns and gardens perform best with about one inch of water per week, whether it comes from rainfall or supplemental watering.
+Some vegetables, annual flowers, and container plants may need more during periods of hot weather.

 Why Every Gardener Should Use a Rain Gauge